USAG Stuttgart to host US Paralympic swim team

 |0

-This work, USAG Stuttgart to host US Paralympic swim team [Image 2 of 2], by John Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Stuttgart to host US Paralympic swim team, by John Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.